-Before placing on the market or putting into service a high-risk AI system listed in Annex III referred to in Article 6(3), with the exception of high-risk AI systems referred to in Annex III, points 1, 6 and 7 in the areas of law enforcement, migration, asylum and border control management, and high risk AI systems referred to in Annex III point 2, the provider and or, where applicable, the authorised representative shall register themselves that system in the EU database referred to in Article 60.
-The provider or, where applicable the authorised representative, shall also register their systems in that database.

-2. Before using a high-risk AI system listed in Annex III, users of high-risk AI systems that are public authorities, agencies or bodies, with the exception of law enforcement, border control, immigration or asylum authorities and authorities using high-risk AI systems referred to Annex III point 2, shall register themselves in the EU database referred to in Article 60 and select the system that they envisage to use.
+- 1. Before placing on the market or putting into service a high-risk AI system listed in Annex III with the exception of high-risk AI systems referred to in Annex III, points 1, 6 and 7 in the areas of law enforcement, migration, asylum and border control management, and high risk AI systems referred to in Annex III point 2, the provider and where applicable, the authorised representative shall register themselves in the EU database referred to in Article 60.
+The provider or, where applicable the authorised representative, shall also register their systems in that database. - 2.
+Before using a high-risk AI system listed in Annex III, users of high-risk AI systems that are public authorities, agencies or bodies, or entities acting on their behalf, shall register themselves in the EU database referred to in Article 60 and select the system that they envisage to use.